University of Michigan: a Top-Ranked School of Information

 Master of Health Informatics (MHI)

-Conducted in partnership with the School of Public Health and the University of Michigan's Learning Health Services Initiatives, the School of Information offers a Master of Health Informatics degree program.
+Conducted in partnership with the School of Public Health and the University of Michigan's Medical School the School of Information offers a Master of Health Informatics degree program.
 One of the fastest-growing fields in the nation, health informatics develops innovative ways to put information and knowledge to use in promoting health and improving health care.
 Because clinical, consumer and public health fields are converging, students are required to acquire knowledge relevant to each of these areas.
 Defining features of the program include strengths in consumer informatics, population health applications, and system-related human and organizational issues.

 The MHI degree is 52 credits and takes 2 years (4 semesters) of full-time work on campus to complete.
 Students can attend part time and part-time students typically complete the program in three to four years.
 Requirements include 37–38 credits of core course work, 14–15 credits of elective course work, and 360 hours of internship.